keyboard-dev/keyboard-local/README.md

 ## ⚠️ Disclaimer

-**Use at your own risk.** Keyboard is experimental software that executes code in your environment.
+**Use at your own risk.** Keyboard is experimental software that executes code in your GitHub Codspace environment.
 While we've designed it with security in mind, you should:

 - Review all code before approving execution
 - Only connect trusted applications